gnachman/iterm2-website/source/_includes/documentation-shell-integration.md

 With shell integration, iTerm2 will remember which directories you have used recently.
 The list of preferred directories is stored separately for each username+hostname combination.
 It is sorted by "frencency" (frequency and recency of use).
 There are two places it is exposed in the UI:

 ##### Recent Directories popup
-You can view and search your recently and frequently used directories in *Edit&gt;Open Recent Directories...* (Cmd-Opt-/).
+You can view and search your recently and frequently used directories in *Session&gt;Open Recent Directories...* (Cmd-Opt-/).

 ##### Toolbelt
 A *Recent Directories* tool may be added to the toolbelt by selecting *Toolbelt&gt;Recent Directories*.